• Skip to primary navigation

 The Antique Boat MuseumClayton

 The purpose of the society is to collect, preserve, and present to the public historical and cultural materials pertaining to Putnam County, especially the Philipstown area, the West Point Foundry, and the Hudson Highlands.
-To fulfill this mission, the society maintains and administers the Foundry School Museum and a research library.
-The museum organizes changing exhibitions, with accompanying catalogues, and provides educational programming for the public.
+The museum organizes changing exhibitions with accompanying catalogs and provides educational programming for the public.
+Several self-guided walking and driving tours are available as history hikes or history crawls; each has a corresponding brochure on the Society website.

 Putnam County Historical Society & Foundry School Museum website